-The Greenwich Stars are 3 Time National Basketball Champions (In 2018, The Greenwich Stars won the Zero Gravity Boys 10U and the Boys 13U National Championships).
+The Greenwich Stars are (5) Time Zero Gravity National Basketball Champions.
+In 2019, The Greenwich Stars won both the Boys 9U and 11U National Championships.

 Boys and Girls ages 4-17 are welcome from all towns.
-Players from 38 towns in New York and Connecticut play with the Greenwich Stars.
+Players are from 38 towns in New York and Connecticut.

-Two great locations: Carmel Academy (Greenwich, CT) and the Solomon Schechter School (Hartsdale, NY – Westchester).
+Two great locations: Carmel Academy (Greenwich, CT) and the Leffell School (Hartsdale, NY).

-The Greenwich Stars are based in Greenwich, CT and are open to elite, travel, school and recreational players.
-Practice sessions are held in Greenwich, CT and Hartsdale, NY (Westchester).
+The Greenwich Stars are are open to elite, travel, school and recreational players.
+Practice sessions are held at Carmel Academy, Greenwich, CT and The Leffell School, Hartsdale, NY.
 The Greenwich Stars have outstanding professional coaches (no parent coaches).
 Our coaches have won multiple National championships and have extensive basketball backgrounds.
 Our coaches preach great sportsmanship, and dedication and respect for the game.

 The Greenwich Stars are more than a basketball organization – The Stars are a “community” that is committed to helping young people on and off the court.
 When a player makes a commitment to our basketball organization, they become our top priority.
 We truly care about each and every one of our players and their families.
 We are in the basketball world to have a positive and lasting impact on all our players.
 Swearing, poor behavior and technical fouls are not allowed on the Greenwich Stars.
 We want every player to grow and learn and become a better person on and off the basketball court.
 Our goal is to win basketball games — but it’s even better when you win by playing within the rules, by playing as a team and by playing hard and always doing your very best.